 Fully qualified namespace names can become quite long and unwieldy.
 It is possible, however, to import all the types from one or more namespaces so that they can be used without full qualification.

-Rather than a declarative that applies to the entire project, C# includes a using directive that only applies to the current file.
-For example, Listing 5.10 (with Output 5.2) doesn’t prefix RegEx with System.Text.RegularExpressions.
+Rather than a declarative that applies to the entire project, C# includes a using directive that applies only to the current file.
+For example, Listing 5.7 (with Output 5.2) doesn’t prefix RegEx with System.Text.RegularExpressions.
 The namespace may be omitted because of the using System.Text.RegularExpressions directive that appears at the top of the listing.

 Java enables importing namespaces using a wildcard such as the following:

 In contrast, C# does not support a wildcard using directive but instead requires each namespace to be imported explicitly.